cosmic-lang/cosmic/docs/basics.md

   - ^   : Bitwise XOR
   - !   : Bitwise Negation
 - Type Symbols
-  - type | type     : Union
+  - type or type    : Union
-  - !type           : type | error
+  - !type           : type or error
-  - ?type           : type | null
+  - ?type           : type or null
   - *type           : Pointer
   - []type          : Slice, which is a pointer and a length
   - [size]type      : Array